corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get recurring payments for a specified customer

-Send a `GET` request to the `/recurring-payments/customer/{customerId}` endpoint to invoke the [`GetRecurringPaymentsForCustomerPaginatedFlow`](back-end-guide.md#getrecurringpaymentsforcustomerpaginatedflow).
+Send a `GET` request to the `/recurring-payments/customer/{customerId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getrecurringpaymentsforcustomerpaginatedflow">`GetRecurringPaymentsForCustomerPaginatedFlow`</a>.
 The `GetRecurringPaymentsForCustomerPaginatedFlow` returns a list of recurring payments for the specified customer ID that match the given search criteria.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/recurring-payments/customer/{customerId}`.